 Maybe your cat ate something strange and is now constipated as a result.
 Or perhaps he’s been a little too zealous with the licking and is now dealing with a hairball slowly passing through his body.

-He may even be suffering from internal parasites like worms, which cause discomfort and steal nutrients from the food he eats.
+He may even suffer from internal parasites like worms, which cause discomfort and steal nutrients from his food.

 Whatever the cause, if your cat has something in his stomach that shouldn’t be there, he may try to speed the digestive process up by eating some grass.
 The high amount of fiber in grass can increase digestive activity and help push any lingering nastiness out.